onsi/ginkgo/index.md

     doing so instructs Ginkgo to only run those specs.
 To run all specs, you'll need to go back and remove all the `F`s.

-2. You can pass in a regular expression with the `--focus=REGEXP` flag.
-Ginkgo will only run specs that match this regular expression.
+2. You can pass in a regular expression with the `--focus=REGEXP` and/or `--skip=REGEXP` flags.
+Ginkgo will only run specs that match the focus regular expression and don't match the skip regular expression.

-> The programatic approach and the `--focus=REGEXP` approach are mutually exclusive.
-Using the command line flag will override the programmatic focus.
+> The programatic approach and the `--focus=REGEXP`/`--skip=REGEXP` approach are mutually exclusive.
+Using the command line flags will override the programmatic focus.

+> When using the command line flags you can specify one or both of `--focus` and `--skip`.
+If both are specified the constraints will be `AND`ed together.

 ### Spec Permutation